 Lee G. Dunst is a litigation partner in the New York office of Gibson, Dunn & Crutcher.
 Mr. Dunst is a member of Gibson Dunn’s White Collar Defense and Investigations Practice Group.
 His practice covers a wide range of government investigations and white-collar criminal and regulatory matters, as well as general commercial litigation, including securities class action cases, accountants’ liability cases, and general business matters.
 Mr. Dunst’s extensive experience includes white collar criminal and regulatory investigations on behalf of numerous clients across the globe, including Fortune 500 companies, accounting firms, corporate executives, and special board committees.
 Mr. Dunst has a particular focus on matters involving the Foreign Corrupt Practices Act (“FCPA”), including investigations of alleged violations and general compliance advice and evaluations.
 Additionally, he regularly represents major accounting firms in connection with regulatory investigations of complex accounting and audit issues.

 Mr. Dunst has been recognized in The Legal 500 US for his work in connection with Gibson Dunn’s White Collar Defense and Investigations practice.
 The publication has described Mr. Dunst as “knowledgeable and responsive,” and noted that he “provides a broad range of expertise and regularly advises clients accused of corporate fraud and alleged accounting irregularities, as well as FCPA violations.”
-Recently, he was named a “Litigation Star” and “Local Litigation Star” by Benchmark Litigation in its 2017 and 2018 editions, which noted that he has “been responsible for a lot of big investigations.”
+He has been named a “Litigation Star” and “Local Litigation Star” by Benchmark Litigation in its 2017, 2018 and 2019 editions, which has noted that he has “been responsible for a lot of big investigations.”
 Mr. Dunst also speaks and writes extensively on white collar regulatory issues, as well as matters concerning civil commercial litigation.
 He also serves as an Adviser to the American Law Institute’s Principles of the Law of Compliance Enforcement & Risk Management project.

 He has represented various corporations, accounting firms and individual clients in connection with white collar criminal investigations by federal and state prosecutors (including the Department of Justice and the Manhattan District Attorney’s Office), as well as civil investigations by the Securities and Exchange Commission, the New York Attorney General’s office, the Financial Industry Regulatory Authority, the Public Company Accounting Board and various state regulators.
 His cases have included the representation of senior business executives and corporate entities in connection with criminal and regulatory investigations of various types of alleged corporate fraud, whistleblower allegations and alleged accounting irregularities, as well as alleged violations of the FCPA.
 He also has conducted numerous internal investigations of alleged misconduct at many United States and international companies and personally has traveled to nearly twenty countries on five continents for these investigations.
 Notably, Mr. Dunst has served in major leadership roles in the FCPA compliance monitorships of Statoil ASA and Alliance One International.